aspnet/SignalR/specs/HubProtocol.md

 ## Communication between the Caller and the Callee

-There a three kinds of interactions between the Caller and the Callee:
+There are three kinds of interactions between the Caller and the Callee:

 * Invocations - the Caller sends a message to the Callee and expects a message indicating that the invocation has been completed and optionally a result of the invocation
 * Non-Blocking Invocations - the Caller sends a message to the Callee and does not expect any further messages for this invocation